Ted Williams: Post-retirement

 Williams was much more successful in fishing.
 An avid and expert fly fisherman and deep-sea fisherman, he spent many summers after baseball fishing the Miramichi River, in Miramichi, New Brunswick.
 Williams was named to the International Game Fish Association Hall of Fame in 2000.
 Williams was also known as an accomplished hunter; he was fond of pigeon-shooting for sport in Fenway Park during his career, on one occasion drawing the ire of the Massachusetts Society for the Prevention of Cruelty to Animals.

 Williams reached an extensive deal with Sears, lending his name and talent toward marketing, developing, and endorsing a line of in-house sports equipment—such as the "Ted Williams" edition Gamefisher aluminum boat and 7.5 hp "Ted Williams" edition motor, as well as fishing, hunting, and baseball equipment.
 Williams continued his involvement in the Jimmy Fund, later losing a brother to leukemia, and spending much of his spare time, effort, and money in support of the cancer organization.

 In his later years, Williams became a fixture at autograph shows and card shows after his son (by his third wife), John Henry Williams, took control of his career, becoming his de facto manager.
 The younger Williams kept his father constantly signing memorabilia as a way to maximize earnings.

-One of Williams' final, and most memorable, public appearances was at the 1999 All-Star Game in Boston.
+One of Williams's final, and most memorable, public appearances was at the 1999 All-Star Game in Boston.
 Able to walk only a short distance, Williams was brought to the pitcher's mound in a golf cart.
 He proudly waved his cap to the crowd—a gesture he had never done as a player.
 Fans responded with a standing ovation that lasted several minutes.
 At the pitcher's mound he was surrounded by players from both teams, including fellow Red Sox player Nomar Garciaparra, and was assisted by Tony Gwynn in throwing out the first pitch of that year's All-Star Game.
 Later in the year, he was among the members of the Major League Baseball All-Century Team introduced to the crowd at Turner Field in Atlanta prior to Game 2 of the World Series.